 SsangYong’s compact SUV comes with a choice of engines, trim levels and a very attractive price-tag.
-Buyers can also take full advantage of the My Tivoli personalisation programme to create their own distinctive car of choice.
+The latest model sees big improvements to the styling, build quality, performance and safety.
 The Tivoli XLV is the beefed up version for owners looking for extra space.

 The goodEconomy and value for money